 Bartter syndrome is characterized by hyperplasia of the juxtaglomerular cells along with:

 elevated plasma renin

-Batson venous plexus (Batson veins) is a network of veins with no valves that connect deep pelvic veins draining the bladder, prostate and rectum to the internal vertebral venous plexus 1.
-These veins are important because they are believed to provide a route for spread of pelvic cancer metastas...
+Batson venous plexus, also known as Batson veins, are a network of veins with no valves that connect deep pelvic veins draining the bladder, prostate, and rectum to the internal vertebral venous plexus 1.
+These veins are important because they are believed to provide a route for spread of pelvic...

 The bear paw sign is seen in xanthogranulomatous pyelonephritis and refers to the cross-sectional appearance of the kidney which is said to resemble the paw of a bear.
 The renal pelvis is contracted whereas the calyces are dilated, mimicking the toe-pads of the paw.

-Behçet disease is a multi-systemic and chronic inflammatory vasculitis of unknown aetiology.
+Behçet disease is a multisystemic and chronic inflammatory vasculitis of unknown etiology.